apostrophecms/docs/docs/cookbook/using-docker.md

 The initial steps of this guide will assume that you will be hosting your database, project, and uploaded assets on the same server.
 The second part will outline steps for configuring to use the AWS S3 service for hosting assets.
 Finally, the third portion will provide guidance for using the MongoDB Atlas multi-cloud database.

+## Creating the image
-## Install Docker
+### Install Docker

 Docker can be installed on Mac, Windows, and Linux machines with either a CLI interface or using the Docker Desktop application, which acts as a graphical interface to the Docker engine.
 For this tutorial, we will use the CLI version.
 You can read more about Docker and install it on your machine by following the instructions in the Docker [docs](https://docs.docker.com/get-started/).
 Feel free to walk through the tutorials that you find there, but it isn't necessary before following this tutorial.
 We will cover any necessary terminology as we walk step-by-step through getting Apostrophe running.
 However, please verify that your Docker install works before continuing.

-## Apostrophe project setup
+### Apostrophe project setup

 For this tutorial, we will be using the [a3-demo](https://github.com/apostrophecms/a3-demo) template.
 However, you can also use an existing project or create a new one by following our getting started [tutorial](https://v3.docs.apostrophecms.org/guide/setting-up.html).
 If using the a3-demo, follow the link and click on the "Use this template" button to fork the template into your own repo.
 Next, clone the repo to your local machine and open it in your favorite code editor.

-## Creating the dockerfile
+### Creating the dockerfile

 The [`Dockerfile`](https://docs.docker.com/engine/reference/builder/) passes a series of command line instructions to build an image.
-The a3-demo project already has a bare bones `Dockerfile` that we can modify.
-If using a different project, create a `Dockerfile` at the root of your project.
 Below is an example of a file to build a container for a basic Apostrophe project:

 <AposCodeBlock>

 ```bash
 FROM node:lts-alpine3.15